Could Psilocybin Be the Brain’s New Best Friend After a Stroke? Preclinical Study Shows Promise

 So, Should We All Be Stocking Up on Psilocybin Mushrooms?

-As much as it might sound like a great idea to start foraging for magic mushrooms, hold your horses.
-Psilocybin is still a controlled substance in many places, and it’s not yet approved for medical use in treating strokes.
-Right now, the focus is on research and clinical trials to better understand its potential.
-But if you’re curious about psychedelic therapy in the future, it’s certainly worth keeping an eye on this research.
-Who knows?
-Psilocybin could very well be a key player in the future of stroke treatment—and brain health in general.
+As tempting as it might sound to start foraging for magic mushrooms, hold your horses.
+Psilocybin is still a controlled substance in many places and is not approved for treating strokes.
+Right now, the focus is on careful research and clinical trials.

-Until then, we’ll keep our fingers crossed for more discoveries and, of course, for the psychedelic revolution to unfold in the most unexpected (and beneficial) ways.
+Until then, we’ll keep our fingers crossed for more discoveries—and for the psychedelic revolution to continue unfolding in unexpected (and hopefully beneficial) ways.